 Don’t have an MRI scan while your Dosi-Fuser is connected to your CVC.
 If you’re scheduled to have an MRI while your Dosi-Fuser is connected, tell your doctor or nurse right away.

-You should also put your Dosi-Fuser in a plastic bag (such as a Zip-Loc® bag) when you shower or bathe.
+You should also put your Dosi-Fuser and particle filter in a plastic bag (such as a Zip-Loc® bag) when you shower or bathe.
 Try not to get the plastic bag wet.

 Use Hibiclens® skin cleanser